-Sugar-Free Apple Crisp -sweet and spiced baked apples topped with a perfectly crisped oat and flour crisp topping, just as delicious as the original.
-This healthy apple crisp is the best variation of a classic fall favorite!
-It's also gluten-free!
+Easy Gluten-Free Apple Crisp -sweet and spiced baked apples topped with a perfectly crisped oat and flour crisp topping, just as delicious as the original.
+This healthy-ish apple crisp is the best variation of a classic fall favorite!
+Sugar-free option included.

-The original indulgent apple crumble recipe was given to me by my mom years ago and it quickly became a family favorite, especially during the fall when markets are booming with apples.
-However, Mom's apple crisp isn't sugar-free or gluten-free, so I modified it a bit without compromising taste.
+This from-scratch apple crisp recipe was given to me by my mom years ago and it quickly became a family favorite, especially during the fall when markets are booming with apples.

 Why You'll Love This Recipe

-- This healthy sugar-free apple crisp is the perfect recipe for seasonally sweet apples.
+- This gluten-free apple crisp is the perfect recipe for seasonally sweet apples.

-- This apple crisp is the best sugar-free alternative to apple pie in a cinch!
+- This apple crisp is a great quick alternative to apple pie.

 - Apple crisps are a great recipe to prep now and bake later.